Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 44 - Vector Search.
 Another search/predict model but i found this on reddit and its little different.
 It searches by meaning rather than by exact words, it mathematically translates paragraphs into coordinates on a massive graph to search.
 Weak point :
   It is terrible at finding exact, specific numbers or IDs.

+*Day 45 - The Two-Tower Engine.
+This model uses two separate neural networks to turn question and documents into numbers and train it by pulling correct answers closer and pushing wrong answer far away.
+Weak point :
+  As the two neural networks are completely separately, this causes the AI to miss subtle details and complex word relationships.